Project Zawadi is committed to a student-centered model supported by our three program areas

 Project Zawadi believes every student deserves an opportunity to attend school.
 That is why selection for sponsorship at the primary school level is based on a student’s need rather than their academic ability.

-At the secondary and tertiary levels, Project Zawadi’s Merit Sponsorship Program supports high-achieving students for whom the added costs of high school would otherwise make their continued studies financially out of reach for their families.
+At the secondary and tertiary levels, Project Zawadi’s Merit Sponsorship Program supports high-achieving students for whom the added costs of secondary school or university would otherwise make their continued studies financially out of reach for their families.
 Through a competitive selection process, these promising students’ financial needs, above and beyond the level of what their families can continue to provide, are supported.

 Mentoring and Support